 This hot inland region, called the Karoo, is an open and flat terrain with sheep farms and a scattering of remote towns.
 Driving through the vast, dry plains of the Karoo we cross the Gariep (formerly Orange) River on our way to Graaff-Reinet.

-On the morning of day 13 a local guide takes us on a historical tour of Graaff-Reinet, the fourth oldest town in South Africa.
-We spend some time sightseeing in the town, which hosts one of the highest concentrations of monuments in the country.
+On the morning of day 13, you can join a local guide for a historical tour of Graaff-Reinet, the fourth oldest town in South Africa (time allowing).
+Or spend some time sightseeing in the town, which hosts one of the highest concentrations of monuments in the country.
 During winter we set off early on our sunrise excursion to the Valley of Desolation.

 From Graaff-Reinet we head to our camp near Addo Elephant National Park in the rugged Eastern Cape Province of South Africa.
 This unique, malaria-free game park is home to one of the world's densest concentrations of African elephants.
 Addo Elephant Park boasts the ‘Big Seven’ (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark), as the game park includes both terrestrial and aquatic habitats.
 This afternoon we embark on a game drive in our safari truck, searching out the plentiful wildlife of Addo Park.
 Game viewing in our elevated safari truck in Addo provides the perfect opportunity to take some great photos of Africa’s big game and other wildlife and birds.

 We camp at a lodge with a bar, laundry services, hot showers and internet.

 After our last game drive we make our way to the coastal city of Port Elizabeth, in Algoa Bay.
 Our Kruger to Swazi & Lesotho Safari ends with drop-off at the Port Elizabeth Airport for your onward flight, or at a pre-selected lodge.